jbubriski/arcane-adventures/pages/magic-items.md

 ---
 layout:       page
-title:        Magic Items
+title:        Magic Items for DnD
 sub_title:    Cool Tabletop Stuff
-description:  A collection of magic items for your DND 5e or tabletop game
+description:  A collection of magic items for your DnD 5e or tabletop game
 permalink:    /magic-items/
 ---